xak2000/nomad/website/source/docs/job-specification/service.html.md

 }
 ```

-The `service` and `check` stanzas can both specify the port number to
+The `service` and `check` blocks can both specify the port number to
 advertise and check directly since Nomad isn't managing any port assignments.

 - - -